Skip to content

 Another way is to remind ourselves that targets are the team’s goals, not deadlines.
 If we don’t hit our goals, let’s retrospect together and understand why so that we can improve our estimates in the future.
 We can’t improve what we don’t measure.
 We should use target setting as a mechanism to encourage failing fast and learning from it.

 Lastly, we can structure work into shorter increments so that it’s easier to set targets.
 The less defined work is, the more unknown unknowns, and the more difficult it is to determine timelines.
 Scope of work should be clear.
-Teams and stakeholders alike will better be able to predict delivery if Epics and Initiatives represent smaller periods of time.
+Teams and stakeholders alike will be better able to predict delivery if Epics and Initiatives represent smaller periods of time.
 Breaking down the work so that teams can set targets at smaller timescales introduces more milestones teams can push towards to celebrate progress along the way.
 It also allows teams to feel the progress they’re making against their work.
 Teams may find it hard to celebrate making 2% progress week over week, but completing 20% of a deliverable’s scope feels like something much more worthy of celebrating.

 Once we’re feeling good about the targets we’ve set, then gut check these with stakeholders to confirm whether this matches the level of investment anticipated for the value the team is looking to create.